Dictionary learning under global sparsity constraint: Introduction

 \section{Introduction}

-In recent years, there has been a significant interest in using sparse representation over a redundant dictionary as a driving force for various data processing tasks \cite{SD1}-\cite{cla}.
-All of these applications capitalize on the fact that salient features underlying a data sample (e.g., a signal or an image) can always be captured by it sparse representation over an appropriate dictionary.
+In recent years, there has been a significant interest in using sparse representation over a redundant dictionary as a driving force for various signal processing tasks.
+All of these applications capitalize on the fact that salient features in signals can always be captured by their sparse representations over an appropriate dictionary.
 As such, the pre-specified dictionary is crucial to the success of the sparse representation model in practical applications.
-Most conventional studies use the ``off-the-shelf" dictionaries, such as the wavelet \cite{wav} and DCT bases \cite{DCT,DCT2}, to build a sparsifying dictionary based on a mathematical model of the data.
-Current studies, however, have demonstrated the advantages of learning an often overcomplete dictionary matched to the data samples of interest \cite{K-SVD,K-SVD2,Bay2,Bay}.
+Most conventional studies use the ``off-the-shelf" dictionaries, such as the wavelet \cite{wav} and DCT bases \cite{DCT}, to build a sparsifying dictionary based on a mathematical model of the data.
+Current studies, however, have demonstrated the advantages of learning an often overcomplete dictionary matched to signals of interest \cite{K-SVD}-\cite{Bay}.